 Reemployment after Military Leave.
 Employees who leave the District to enter into the United States uniformed services or who are ordered to active duty as a member of the military force of any state (e.g., National or State Guard) may return to employment if they are honorably discharged.
-Employees who wish to return to the District will be reemployed provided they can be qualified to perform the required duties.
-To be eligible for re-employment, employees must provide notice of their obligation or intent to perform military service, provide evidence of honorable discharge or release, and submit an application for re-employment within the period of time specified by law to HCM.
+Employees who wish to return to the District will be reemployed provided they are qualified to perform the required duties.
+To be eligible for re-employment, employees must provide notice of their obligation or intent to perform military service, provide evidence of honorable discharge or release, and submit an application for re-employment within the period of time specified by law to the Benefits Department.
+Employees returning to work following military leave should contact the Benefits Department.
 In most cases, the length of federal military service cannot exceed five years.